 Can You Compost in Winter?
 Yes — Here's How to Keep Your Pile Going When It's Freezing Outside

-By Ku · Updated March 2026 · 8 min read
+By Ku · Updated June 2026 · 9 min read

 My first winter of composting, I did nothing.
 I looked at my bin in November, saw it was cold and covered in frost, and figured I'd pick it back up in April.
-When spring came, I had a pile that smelled like a swamp, had no structure to it, and was so wet it was practically soup.
+What surprised me was that the pile didn't simply "pause."
+It slowly collapsed into a wet mass because I kept throwing vegetable scraps into the bin every few days without adding enough leaves.
+By March, the center smelled sour and the bottom layer was waterlogged.

 Before Winter Hits: The Fall Prep That Makes Everything Easier